TRADE MARKETING DEFINITION

 Perhaps a brand ambassador can help you to raise the profile of your product?

-Influencer marketing has been a cost effective way of promoting your product in 2018.
+Influencer marketing has been a cost effective way of promoting your product.

 Are there thought-leaders within your industry with lots of social media followers?
 If so, would they be interested in promoting your product?